enmanuelduran/enmascript/content/articles/2018-07-09-short-circuiting-for-faster-evaluations.md

 ---
-date: "2018-07-09T17:12:33.962Z"
+date: '2018-07-09T17:12:33.962Z'
-title: "Short-circuiting for faster evaluations"
+title: 'Short-circuiting for faster evaluations'
-summary: "Short-circuiting is just a fancy name we use to describe the interruption of conditional statements due to the fullfillment of truth table evaluations."
+summary: 'Short-circuiting is just a fancy name we use to describe the interruption of conditional statements due to the fullfillment of truth table evaluations.'
-series: ["Javascript"]
+series: ['Javascript']
-featuredImage: "2018-07-09-short-circuiting.png"
+featuredImage: '2018-07-09-short-circuiting.png'
 ---